koenderks/aRtsy/README.md

 ## The Geometric collection

+The Geometric collection implements algorithms that draw a geometric shape and apply a random color to it.

 ### Segments

-This type of artwork is also a la Mondriaan, but uses a variety of lines instead of squares.
+This type of artwork mimics the style of the well-known paintings by the Dutch artist [Piet Mondriaan](https://nl.wikipedia.org/wiki/Piet_Mondriaan).
 The position and direction of each line segment is determined randomly.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/segments/2021-08-07.png' width='270' height='270'>